 Model: The HP Star Wars Special Edition 15-an001na is a laptop designed for Star Wars fans.
 It comes with pre-loaded Star Wars wallpapers, licensed sounds, screensavers, concept art and original storyboards.
 The chassis is also covered with artwork from Star Wars.The Microsoft Windows 10 Home 64-bit system features a 2.3 GHz Intel Core i5 6200U, a Nvidia GeForce 940M graphics card, a 1 TB HDD, and 6 GB of DDR4 RAM.
 Its matte 15.6 inch display features a 1920 x 1080 resolution.
 The laptop is suitable for watching movies and some light gaming.

 Its backlight keyboard comes with red light and is comfortable to type on.
 The connectivity includes two USB 3.0 ports, a USB 2.0 port, an HDMI port, a headphone/microphone port, an RJ-45 port, a DVD drive for watching Star Wars videos and an SD card reader.
 In addition, a Kensington lock is included for security purposes.
 The laptop has a weight of 2.09 kg.
 Its battery life can last up to 5 hours and 3 minutes based on a video playback test.NVIDIA GeForce 940M: Mid-range graphics card of the GeForce 900M series, based on the Maxwell architecture.
-With these GPUs you are able to play modern and demanding games fluently at medium detail settings and HD resolution. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.
+Modern games should be playable with these graphics cards at low settings and resolutions.
+Casual gamers may be happy with these cards. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 6200U: Skylake-based ULV dual-core processor for thin notebooks and ultrabooks.
 Offers an integrated HD Graphics 520 GPU and is manufactured in 14 nm.» Further information can be found in our Comparison of Mobile Processsors.